 Due to antenatal ultrasonography, the condition may be diagnosed incidentally.
 Subsequent karyotype analysis, chorionic villi sampling or amniotic fluid sampling can confirm the diagnosis.
-Currently no diagnostic criteria have been defined for diagnosis of AIS.
+Currently, no diagnostic criterion has been defined for the diagnosis of AIS.
 Extensive biochemical, molecular and morphological variations are seen in individuals with AIS.

 The diagnosis is based on:

 - Laboratory testing

 Occasionally, the sex of an individual may be designated based on the predominant phenotypical characteristics.